-- 1. Regular and proper maintenance As the owner, you have the responsibility to properly maintain your recreational vehicle.
+- Regular and proper maintenance As the owner, you have the responsibility to properly maintain your recreational vehicle.
 Be sure you have service performed in a timely manner; don't ignore a problem.
 It isn't always necessary to take your RV to a service center; sometimes a phone call is all that is needed.
 The service technicians can advise you. - 2.
 Familiarize yourself with your RV.
 Observe all the component manufacturers' instructions regarding the use and service of their products. - 3.
 Complete and send in all the warranty cards.
-Doing so may help you avoid conditions arising from neglect that are not covered under warranty.
+Doing so may help you avoid conditions arising from neglect that are not covered under warranty. - 4.
+Is the responsibility of the owner to take the camper to an authorized Forest River dealer.
+Failure to do so, may result in incomplete or no reimbursement for repairs.
+Please contact your Forest River Customer Service Representative for more information.

 Modifications to your RV, without written authorization from Forest River Inc., could result in reduction or loss of warranty coverage.
 Contact your dealer before making such changes.
 The following is a list of suggestions to assist you in avoiding most warranty issues:

-Read your warranties and review them with your selling dealer.
-The dealer's obligation is to educate you regarding the proper and safe operation of your RV and all its components.

-- Be sure to inspect the entire RV and note any service issues. - 3.
+- 1. Read your warranties and review them with your selling dealer.
+The dealer's obligation is to educate you regarding the proper and safe operation of your RV and all its components. - 2.
+Be sure to inspect the entire RV and note any service issues. - 3.
 Locate all paperwork and ask any questions you may have before leaving the dealership.